reimagined/resolve/docs/frontend.md

 ### SSR Handlers

-To use Server Side Rendering (SSR) in your application, you need to implement one or several handlers that pre-render the client application's markup on the server.
+To use Server-Side Rendering (SSR) in your application, you need to implement one or more handlers that pre-render the client application's markup on the server.

 An SSR handler is an asynchronous function that receives the `resolveContext` along with a request and response objects.
 As the result of its execution, an SSR handler should send a response that contains the rendered markup: